harrygturner/arkera-challenge/README.md

 `npm -v`

-If you have install the dependecies with:
+If you have npm alread installed on your computer then go ahead and install the dependecies with:

 `npm install`